 Wood duck (in Central Park):

-I hope that I'm able to meet other birds between now and 2019's Bird Day and by that time, I plan to have published more volumes within the Words In Our Beak series.
+I hope that I'm able to meet other birds between now and 2019's Bird Day and by that time, I plan to have published my final volume within the Words In Our Beak series.